ii8/bale/spec.md

 Encoded as a `uv` denoting the number of `t`s that follow.

 ## Bindings
-Types can be bound to names so that they can be reused in several places.
+Types can be bound to names to facilitate reuse.

 ### `let name a0 a1... an be t`
 An abstraction that binds `name` to a new type that when given